What's Herbology? - Duke's Materia Tonica

 The basis of herbology is the personal experience a person has in relationship with herbs, such as seeing the shapes and colors, smelling the aromatics, and tasting the flavors.

 Observing the traditional way a culture wisely incorporates the use of herbs into daily life, including native locations where the herbs grow, gathers empirical herbology knowledge.

 Energies and other subtle qualities of the finer existence of herbs is spiritually practiced as part of herbology, including astrological attributions and other religious beliefs and rituals uses.

-Herbology is applied in modern times by utilizing the classical applications of herbalism with the study of herbal medicine and the medicinal properties of constituents found in how herbs work to support, maintain and promote health and wellbeing.
+Herbology is applied in modern times by utilizing the classical applications of herbalism with the study of herbal medicine and the medicinal properties of constituents found in how herbs work to support, maintain and promote health, wellness, and well-being.